appcelerator/amplify-tooling/docs/Release Notes/AMPLIFY CLI 2.0.0.md

 ### amplify-auth-sdk@2.1.3

+ * fix: Added token store backwards compatibility by writing both a v2 and v1 versions of the token store.
+See readme for details.
  * fix: Copy options object so the original reference isn't modified.
  * fix: `env` in the account object was the resolved environment settings including URLs instead of just the environment name.